-The best career sites gives candidates what they want: insight into the employee experience and workplace culture.
-To create an engaging and insightful candidate experience, you need good content about your employee experience.
+The best career sites give candidates what they want: insight into the employee experience and workplace culture.
+To create an engaging and insightful candidate experience, you need exciting, real, right-now content about your employee experience.
 So, what is the best content for your career site?

 Read on to learn the nine types of content your career site needs, and then learn how to create it with our free ebook, Career Site Best Practices.

 The 9 types of content you need on your career site

 Candidates have more options in 2022 than they’ve ever encountered before.
 So, your career site content must be as compelling and memorable as possible to cut through the noise.
 How are you standing out?
 How you are communicating to them a culture that makes them want to apply right now, or how will candidates remember you when they’re ready to make a change?

 People remember stories up to 22 times more than any other content.
 You must use employee stories, not employee testimonials (employee testimonials are not employee stories).